Lilies of the Streets

 Lilies of the Streets is a 1925 American silent drama film directed by Joseph Levering and starring Virginia Lee Corbin, Wheeler Oakman, and Johnnie Walker.

 Plot

 As described in a film magazine review, Judith Lee is a young woman of indulgent parents and is allowed to have her own way.
-After she is dishonored by a blackmailer, and her mother is on the verge of compromise, the blackmailer is murdered by one of his victims.
-Judith Lee, believing her mother is guilty, assumes the blame and is about to be convicted when her fiancé, a lawyer, obtains the confession of the real assassin.
+After she is arrested by mistake and dishonored by a blackmailer, and with her mother is on the verge of compromise, the blackmailer is murdered by one of his victims.
+Judith Lee, believing her mother is guilty, assumes the blame and is about to be convicted when her fiancé, a lawyer, obtains the confession of the real killer.

 Cast

+Production

+Mary E. Hamilton, a New York City police officer whose work was in the "rehabilitation of wayward girls", arranged for the creation of Belban Productions for a film in which she could appear as herself and promote police work to suppress the white slave trade.
+At her insistence, the plot turns on a male police officer mistakenly arresting flapper Judith for being a prostitute.

+Preservation

+With no prints of Lilies of the Streets located in any film archives, it is a lost film.